 This area is not part of zone 2 if the protection wall extends from one side of the vessel to the other and there are no openings.

-An area of 3.00 m around zone 1 encompassing the high velocity vent valves/safety valves of pressure cargo tanks.
+An area of 3.00 m extending around zone 1 encompassing the high velocity vent valves/safety valves of pressure cargo tanks.

-Around the ventilation inlets of service spaces fitted with a ventilation system located in the cargo area, a zone included in a hemispherical shell with a radius of 1.00 m surrounding zone 1;”.
+Around the ventilation inlets of service spaces fitted with a ventilation system located in the cargo area, a zone included in a hemispherical shell with a radius of 1.00 m extending around zone 1;”.

 Chapter 1.4